 The PCOM PA program receives over 2,000 completed and verified applications for both campuses.
 In 2016-2017, we had over 40 applicants competing for every one seat in the class.
 We feel extremely fortunate to be able to select the strongest candidates from this applicant pool.

 The PA program has more than 800 graduates.
 With national certifying board exam scores consistently above the national average, we are proud of the rigorous curriculum that enables our graduates to succeed.

 The program believes strongly in its core values because they are the foundation of teamwork and cooperation.
 The faculty measures students' success in reflecting these values during frequent advisor meetings, and preceptors are asked to evaluate these standards in our students during rotations.
 The interprofessional education modules that occur throughout the didactic phase of the PA program allow students from various medical and health professions programs to learn about, from and with each other.

-The Clinical Medicine courses prepare our graduates to work in primary care settings such as Emergency Medicine, Internal Medicine, Family Medicine, or Pediatrics, where they manage acute and chronic conditions while promoting wellness.
+The Clinical Medicine courses prepare our graduates to work in primary care settings such as Emergency Medicine, Internal Medicine, Family Medicine, or Pediatrics, where they manage acute, chronic, preventive and emergent conditions while promoting wellness.

 Our Research Methods course teaches students to utilize and assess the quality of medical literature for use in daily clinical practice.
 The program embraces technology that arms students with a means for staying up-to-date of the changes in medicine.